 Before I rip this movie a new one, let’s talk about the things I actually liked about it.
 Because believe it or not, this actually isn’t a terrible movie.
 In fact, there’s quite a bit about it that I like!
 Although a good many of my praises have caveats attached to them.

 Secondly, I actually really like Andrew Garfield.
-He’s a legitimately really talented actor and he has a great love for the character of Peter Parker, from what I’ve seen from interviews.
+He’s a legitimately talented actor and he has a great love for the character of Peter Parker, from what I’ve seen from interviews.
 I don’t think he does great at capturing the wallflower aspect of the character; he’s a bit too cool and good-looking for that.
 But as the confident and witty Spider-Man, he does a decent job!
 He even makes up for the lack of facial expression from the mask by overacting using his arms, which gives his version of Spidey some personality!

 Even if the editing can often make you feel like you’re having a stroke.
 Which seems like a decent point to start bullying the movie.

-The first major flaw with this movie happens right at the opening scene with the introduction of Peter Parker’s parents.
+The first major flaw with this movie happens right in the opening scene with the introduction of Peter Parker’s parents.
 Which are three words I never wanted to put together.
 Because Peter’s parents don’t matter!
 Uncle Ben and Aunt May are his parents!
 Why should I care about these other two characters who only have one scene with Peter and only say one line to him?!

 The second sin comes with that stupid chalkboard in his dad’s office.
 It’s pretty obvious, even before the big reveal, but it was Peter’s dad who created the spiders that gave Peter his powers.
 Essentially, it was Peter’s destiny to become Spider-Man.
 Which is something you should never do with a Spider-Man story.
-The reason this character is so beloved and iconic is because anyone could have become Spider-Man.
+The reason this character is so beloved and iconic is that anyone could have become Spider-Man.
 Peter was only there at the right place and the right time.
 Anyone else could have gotten those powers and become a hero; it’s all about your actions, not your so-called ‘destiny’.
-Tying Peter’s parents (I hate saying that so much) into him later becoming Spider-Man defeats the point of the character.
+Tying Peter’s parents (I hate saying that so much) into his later becoming Spider-Man defeats the point of the character!

 The Lizard doesn’t have it much better.
 His motivations are laughably bad.
 He accidentally turns himself into a lizard and… wants to do the same to New York?
 What?
 Why?
 Why not just have Dr. Connors be a nice guy who did a lot to help Peter, then have him turn into a mindless monster and Peter has to find a way to stop him and save him from the cops?
-Also, why does he look like shit?
-He legit looks like a Goomba from that old Mario movie!
+Also, why does he look like a Goomba from that old Mario movie!

 Overall, Amazing Spider-Man isn’t a bad movie.
 It has its issues… like, a lot of issues.
 From its villain to its script to its editing, the movie can be a mess.
 The kind of mess that makes your brain tissue ache.